slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Mimicking the herd, invites regression to the mean.' -- Charlie Munger*

 Most people are other people.
+People accept the defaults very easily.
 Their thoughts are someone else opinions and they jump to conclusions.
-People accept the defaults very easily.

 <!--
 Freud was the one who realized that people’s insecurities drove them to excess and overcompensation.
 Freud was also the one who understood that people are, at heart, animals and are easily manipulated, especially in groups.
 -->

-> *'When a wise man points at the moon, the imbecile examines the finger.' -- Confucius*

-> *'Talk sense to a fool and he calls you foolish.' -- Euripides*

 > *'The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts. '-- Bertrand Russell*